sometimescasey/reactnd-p2-would-you-rather/README.md

 * Click into each question and vote for the option you would prefer ("Would you rather...")
 * Create new questions
 * View a leaderboard of who has answered and asked the most questions

+# Purpose

+The purpose of the project was to understand the following concepts:

+* Managing state by creating a Redux store
+* Connecting the store to Components via `react-redux`'s `{ connect }` and defining `mapStateToProps()`
+* Updating store via actions, and using middleware via `redux-thunk`